stuti-singh-in/NoviceJS-Starters/Translator_App/readme.md

 # Translator App

-This is a simple Translator App built with JavaScript that allows users to translate text from one language to another using the Google Translate API.
+This is a simple Translator App built with JavaScript that allows users to translate text from one language to another using the MyMemory Translation API.

 ## Table of Contents